Assumptions Of The Kinetic Molecular Theory Of Gases

 5. Apply the Theory to Real-World Situations: The kinetic molecular theory has numerous applications in everyday life and in various industries.
 By applying the theory to real-world situations, you can gain a better appreciation for its power and versatility.

-For example, the theory can be used to explain how hot air balloons work.
+Here's one way to look at it: the theory can be used to explain how hot air balloons work.
 When the air inside the balloon is heated, the air particles move faster and spread out, decreasing the density of the air inside the balloon.
 This makes the balloon buoyant, allowing it to float in the cooler, denser air outside the balloon.

 FAQ